 Per the SHAKEN Governance and Certificate Management Framework, the STI-PA shall manage a list of valid CAs.
 This list shall be distributed to each of the Service Providers for use in verifying that the STI-CA that issued the certificate has been authorized by the STI-PA.

-Managing the list of STI-CAs introduces an additional interface from the STI-PA to the SP-KMS in the originating Service Provider’s network and STI-VS in the terminating Service Provider’s network:
+Managing the list of STI-CAs introduces an additional interface from the STI-PA to the STI-VS in the terminating Service Provider’s network:

 The STI-PA is responsible for the following prior to including an STI-CA in the Trust List.
 The STI-PA shall only add an STI-CA to the list of Trusted STI-CAs based upon the following: